sourcemeta/std/README.markdown

 > feedback to shape its future.
 Please [share your thoughts and
 > suggestions](https://github.com/sourcemeta/std/issues) on what you would like
 > to see.

+> [!NOTE]
+> All schemas target JSON Schema 2020-12, the dialect used by OpenAPI v3.1 and
+> later.
+Earlier JSON Schema dialects will be supported in the future.

 ## :blue_book: Standards